AgileLatvia/agiledayriga/README.md

 1. Set variable `schedule-status`  in `index.html` file to `off`.

 ## Step 12
-How to Add Slides and Videos? :x:
+How to Add Slides and Videos?

+1. Open `sessions.yml` and add links to `slides` and `video` variables in appropriate session.
+2. You may add links one by one whenever you want.

 -----